How Long Should Routine Health Screening Continue in Older Adults?

 This time she stared at the screen for what seemed like forever.
 Then, quietly, she told me that my baby of 16 weeks’ gestation no longer had a heartbeat.
 Moments later, the high-risk doctor came in to confirm this.
 I turned away as he talked to my doctor about the “degradation” he could see, suggesting the death had happened over a week before.
 Somehow this terrible word—and image—is what stuck with me, even weeks after the event.

-Later I entered the ambulatory center […]
+Later I entered the ambulatory center where I would […]

 Dialysis Patients’ Very Different Life or Death Choices